UBC-MDS/colourer/README.md

 ## License

-`colourpycker` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk and Lauren Zung.
+`colourpycker` was created by Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, and Lauren Zung.
 It is licensed under the terms of the MIT license.

 ## Credits